-- Apply one small drop of red Loctite[TM] 271 (red) to the threads of the hex head bolts included with our system (#10.02.00011).
-Please be aware that excessive use of red loctite will make removal extremely difficult. - Using a 19mm socket and the supplied washers (#10.02.00010), attach the caliper bracket to upright in the orientation shown (Driver/Left side shown).
-The left and right caliper brackets are identical for this application and are mounted on the opposite side of the spindle from the factory.
+Apply one small drop of red Loctite[TM] 271 (red) to the threads of the hex head bolts included with our system (#10.02.00072).
+Please be aware that excessive use of red loctite will make removal extremely difficult.

+Using a 19mm wrench or socket and the supplied washers (#10 10156), attach the caliper bracket to upright in the orientation shown (Driver/Left side shown) with the M12 bolts.
+The left and right caliper brackets are identical for this application.
 Make sure that the bracket sits flat against the machined face of the spindle.

-Torque to 55 lb.-ft.
+• Torque bolts to 70 lb-ft.